openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 ![Last 5](analyzer-lastfive.png)

-By default the dashboard shows the last 5 minutes, so we'll want to zoom out to the last 30 minutes (or whatever is necessary for your dataset):
+By default the dashboard shows the last 5 minutes, so we'll want to zoom out to the last 30 minutes (or whatever is necessary to find your dataset in time):

 ![Last 30](analyzer-lastthirty.png)